Giordano's: Bankruptcy and resale

-Due to weak economic conditions, the Apostolou family faced difficulty in leasing and selling their commercial real estate properties.
+Faced with weak economic conditions, the Apostolou family struggled with leasing and selling their commercial real estate properties.
 Their firm, Randolph Partners LLC, eventually defaulted on its real estate loans on January 1, 2011, and filed for Chapter 11 bankruptcy on February 8, 2011.
-Due to sharing the same primary lender, Giordano's was included in the proceedings along with over 30 affiliate companies.
+Having the same primary lender, Giordano's was included in the proceedings along with over 30 affiliate companies.
 Overall, the companies listed nearly $50 million in combined liabilities to Fifth Third Bank and $2 million to two additional banks and were able to obtain emergency financing in order to stay in operation.
 While Giordano's entered bankruptcy at a time when many other restaurant chains and pizzerias were being forced to re-organize due to faltering sales, the company's bankruptcy attorney, Michael Gesas, assuaged concerns about the chain's viability and stated that real estate was the reason for the bankruptcy.

-After filing for bankruptcy, four restaurants closed as the result of the legal battles that occurred.
+After the bankruptcy, four Giordano's restaurants closed as the result of the ensuing legal battles.
 John Apostolou complicated matters when he challenged the proceedings by filing pseudolegal documents that had been prepared by a sovereign citizen ideologue.
 The company's bankruptcy lawyer withdrew from the case as a result, and the bankruptcy court responded by barring Apostolou from entering the company's headquarters as well as any of its restaurants.
 John and Eva Apostolou eventually sold the business for $52 million to Chicago private-equity firm Victory Park Capital Advisors LLC.
 Ultimately, the firm — which was indebted for approximately $52 million — was auctioned off in November 2011 for $61.6 million to a group including private equity firms Victory Park, Origin Capital, and Atria Group, and George and Bill Apostolou (the sons of John and Eva Apostolou, who owned Giordano's prior to bankruptcy.)